Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <p>
+If we want to figure out how good each data structuer is, then we need to be able to deterimine their performance.
 Before we can get started on measuring the performance of a data structure, we need to answer a fundamental question: "Why should we be concerned with the efficiency and resource demands of the algorithm employed by a data structure?"
 The answer is: "Because it makes a difference!".
 While the argument can be made that computers are becoming exceedingly faster and more powerful, the scale and complexity of the challenges have increasingly escalated along with the advancements.
 What adds further intrigue is the fact that the perforamnce of today's computers is largely thanks to the endeavours of programmers who took the time to create new and improved methods and alogrithms for solving these problems!
 We must care to develop and refine alogrithms as they can have a significant impact on how well our machines perform their tasks in real time.
 </p>